nishantsisingi/Developing-Data-Products-Shiny-Apps/README.md

 For the sake of simplicity we would be using only the first variable "eruptions"

-The project's objective is to plot a histogram using this dataset by choosing the number of bins for the first variable, eruptions - Eruption time in mins
+The project's objective is to plot a histogram using this dataset by choosing the number of bins for the first variable, "eruptions" - Eruption time in mins